A. T. Eaddy Memorial Award

 Awarded to a deserving student who exemplifies high scholarship, has a good citizenship record, and shows commitment to the growth and development of Morris College.
 Donated by Dr. and Mrs. S. B. Marshall.

-To a rising sophomore student majoring in Teacher Education who has passed the Praxis I Examination.
+Awarded to a rising sophomore student majoring in Teacher Education who has passed the Praxis I Examination.

 Awarded to the student musician of the Morris College Gospel Choir for the current academic year.
 Donated by Mrs. Sandra Scott Gibson.

-Awarded to a student majoring in Business Administration with at least a 2.8 grade point average.
+Awarded to a student majoring in Business Administration with at least a 2.8 Grade Point Average.
 The student should be interested in becoming an Entrepreneur.
 Donated by his daughter, Mrs. Sandra Scott Gibson.

-Awarded to a member of Pi Theta Chapter of Zeta Phi Beta Sorority, Inc. and a member of Iota Zeta Chapter of Phi Beta Sigma Fraternity, Inc. with a cumulative grade point average of 3.0 or better.
+Awarded to a member of Pi Theta Chapter of Zeta Phi Beta Sorority, Inc. and a member of Iota Zeta Chapter of Phi Beta Sigma Fraternity, Inc. with a cumulative Grade Point Average of 3.0 or better.

-To the young lady who makes the most improvement in scholarship, is the most cooperative, and excels in usefulness.
+Awarded to a young lady who makes the most improvement in scholarship, is the most cooperative, and excels in usefulness.
 Donated by the Woman’s Baptist State Convention.

-(charter member of Xi Rho Chapter of Delta Sigma Theta Sorority, Incorporated – Morris College).
-To be given to a member of Xi Rho Chapter majoring in Education with the highest GPA.
-Given by children, Christopher & Alexyus Spain; parents, Lucius & Gloria R. Felder; sister, Altoya Felder-Deas (Jimmie), and Nephews’, Jimal and Antoine.
+Awarded to a member of Xi Rho Chapter majoring in Education (preferred) with the highest Grade Point Average.
+Given by Georgette L. Felder-Spain’s children, Christopher and Alexyus Spain; parents, Lucius and Gloria R. Felder; sister, Altoya Felder-Deas (Jimmie), and Nephews, Jimal and Antoine.